human-conditions/yodrew.github.io-original/_pages/presale.md

 #### goal

 - goals staged from $1700 minimum to $9700
-- items
-- costs cover credit redemptions, manufacturing, and shipping
+- amounts cover cost of items + credit redemptions + manufacturing for pre-sales

 | Goal  | Item                                    | Amount | Total |
 | -----:| --------------------------------------- | ------:| -----:|